Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex ice: Introduction

 Artificial spin systems such as artificial spin ice (ASI)\cite{kaffash2021nanomagnonics,lendinez2019magnetization,gliga2020dynamics,saha2021spin} rely on relatively weak, longer-range dipolar coupling for information transfer between discrete islands rather than the strong, short-range exchange coupling used in SAFs.
 Impressive magnonic functionality has been demonstrated in ASI\cite{iacocca2020tailoring,gliga2013spectral,iacocca2017topologically,lendinez2021emergent,bang2020influence,dion2019tunable,dion2021observation,lendinez2023nonlinear} including magnon mode hybridisation\cite{gartside2021reconfigurable,dion2021observation} and nonlinear multi-magnon scattering\cite{lendinez2023nonlinear}, but typically at smaller magnitudes rather than the many-GHz scale effects in SAFs\cite{gartside2021reconfigurable,dion2021observation}.
 To advance functional magnonic systems, solutions must be found which incorporate both vast reconfigurability and high-intensity magnon coupling phenomena.

 One promising direction is the growing range of 3D nanomagnetic systems\cite{ladak2022science,fernandez2017three}.
 Recent technological advances enable sophisticated fabrication and characterisation of 3D magnetic nanostructures, but questions remain on how to precisely control such systems.
 Artificial spin systems have made impressive forays into the third-dimension, led by the likes of Ladak et al.\cite{williams2018two,may2019realisation,may2021magnetic,saccone2022exploring,sahoo2018ultrafast,sahoo2021observation} \& Donnelly et al.\cite{donnelly2015element,pip2022x,skoric2022domain,donnelly2022complex} amongst others\cite{mistonov2013three,shishkin2016nonlinear,proskurin2022mode}, though these remain exchange-coupled rather than dipolar.
 Three-dimensional magnonic crystals have also been explored, with excellent studies by Gubbiotti et al.\cite{gubbiotti2018reprogrammable,gubbiotti2016collective} and Barman et al.\cite{sahoo2018ultrafast,sahoo2021observation} amongst others\cite{hussain2021spin,cheenikundil2022high}.
-Three-dimensional systems are ideal for enriching the range of accessible magnetic states, and the increased freedom to design the 3D spatial positioning of dipolar charges offers an attractive route to engineering stronger dipolar coupling.
-Moving dipolar artificial spin systems into the third-dimension where interactions may be optimally engineered allows the previously-thought relatively weak dipolar interaction to be strengthened.
-This approach offers a compelling route to jointly maximising system reconfigurability and magnon coupling strength.
+Three-dimensional systems are ideal for enriching the range of accessible magnetic states, and the increased freedom to design the 3D spatial positioning of dipolar charges offers an attractive route to engineering stronger effective dipolar coupling.
+This approach offers a compelling route to jointly maximising system reconfigurability and magnon coupling strength, reaching the necessary small separations between magnetic poles in a two-dimensional system is highly lithographically challenging.